Enhanced Sensitivity to Ultralight Bosonic Dark Matter in the Spectra of the Linear Radical SrOH: Enhanced sensitivity to dark matter with near-degenerate states

-Here we analyze the enhancement factors for one of the simplest possible polyatomic molecules, the linear triatomic XYZ-type radical SrOH, and discover that enhancement factors of $Q_{\mu}\approx10-10^{3}$ can be reached by probing rovibrational transitions of the $\tilde{X}\left(200\right)\leftrightarrow\tilde{X}\left(03^{1}0\right)$ excitation spectrum in the $\omega\approx1-30$ GHz transition frequency band.
-SrOH is the only polyatomic molecule that has been directly laser cooled thus far \cite{kozyryev2017sisyphus}, and therefore provides the additional significant advantages of low translational and internal temperatures, long experimental coherence times, and optical internal state preparation and efficient readout.
+Here we analyze the enhancement factors for one of the simplest possible polyatomic molecules, the linear triatomic XYZ-type radical SrOH, and discover that enhancement factors of $Q_{\mu}\approx10-10^{3}$ can be reached by probing rovibrational transitions of the $\tilde{X}\left(200\right)\leftrightarrow\tilde{X}\left(03^{1}0\right)$ excitation spectrum in the $\omega\approx2\pi\times1-30$ GHz transition frequency band.
+SrOH was the first polyatomic molecule to be directly laser cooled \cite{kozyryev2017sisyphus}, and thus provides the additional significant advantages of low translational and internal temperatures, long experimental coherence times, and optical internal state preparation and efficient readout.
 Furthermore, the simple vibrational structure of SrOH strongly limits the possibility of internal vibrational redistribution (IVR) or nonradiative transitions \cite{Demtroeder2005}, enabling highly sensitive laboratory measurements of both $\delta\mu/\mu$ and $\partial_{t}\mu/\mu$ in the frequency band of theoretical interest for promising UDM models.
 Figure \ref{fig:Vibrational-levels-of-SrOH} shows the relevant vibrational energy levels of SrOH in the ground electronic state $\tilde{X}$.

-As shown in the Supplemental Material (SM), for a linear triatomic molecule like SrOH, the positions of the vibrational energy levels $\left(v_{1}v_{2}^{l}v_{3}\right)$ referenced relative to the lowest level $\left(000\right)$ in a given electronic state (see Fig. \ref{fig:Vibrational-levels-of-SrOH}) are described as \cite{herzberg1966polyatomics}

-with $d_{i}=1$ for the stretching modes with frequencies $\omega_{1}$ (Sr$\leftrightarrow$O) and $\omega_{3}$ (O$\leftrightarrow$H), and $d_{2}=2$ for the doubly-degenerate bending mode with frequency $\omega_{2}$.
-The anharmonic contributions to the molecular potentials have been included leading to additional $x_{ii}$ and $g_{ii}$ terms in the expansion.
-The expressions for the two closely-lying vibrational levels of SrOH shown in Fig. \ref{fig:Vibrational-levels-of-SrOH} are given as